NIFTy-PPL/J-UBIK/log.md

 ### Does VI work?
 - NO, but why?
-- 1: geoVI gets lost? - MGVI only -> look at minisanity then (Margret)
+- 1: geoVI gets lost? - MGVI only -> look at minisanity then (Margret) - does not work either.
+  => Wrong Priors?
+  => too many samples?
+Could start with less (e.g. 1 or 2) atm 4 (8 mirrored)
 - 1: the model cannot fit the data, because some DOF are missing or very unlikely, it tries to go somewhere and gradients point in the wrong direction (WAIT) - Switch on DEVS?

 ## Mock
 - works with Map (Good Chi^² but no comp separation, but this is seen to be normal)